SignLLM: Sign Language Production Large Language Models: Experiments and Discussions

-\textbf{Metrics.} In this paper, we mainly use 3 evaluation metrics: \texttt{(i) BLEU-n score} measures the similarity between machine-generated translations and reference translations based on n-grams, the closer the predicted result is to the input (reference), the higher the value.
-BLEU-n \cite{bleu} means that n words are used as the basic computing unit, and the higher the n, the higher the fluency requirement. \texttt{(ii) ROUGE score} \cite{lin-acl-2004-rouge} is similar to BLEU, but is more concerned with consistency and coverage.
-It indicates better agreement between the generated and reference texts, indicating a more accurate and comprehensive summary. \texttt{(iii) DTW score} underpinned by dynamic programming principles \cite{berndt1994dtw}, is employed to ascertain the smallest manipulation distance between clips and sentences, the lower the better.
-Other metrics are mentioned in the Caption of the image.
+\textbf{Metrics.} \texttt{(i) BLEU-n score} measures the similarity between machine-generated translations and reference translations based on n-grams, the closer the predicted result is to the input (reference), the higher the value.
+BLEU-n \cite{bleu} means that n words are used as the basic computing unit, and the higher the n, the higher the fluency requirement. \texttt{(ii) ROUGE score} \cite{lin-acl-2004-rouge} is similar to BLEU, but it is more concerned with consistency and coverage.
+It indicates better agreement between the generated and reference texts, indicating a more accurate and comprehensive summary. \texttt{(iii) DTW score} underpinned by dynamic programming principles \cite{berndt1994dtw}, is employed to ascertain the smallest manipulation distance between clips and sentences; the lower, the better.